 Morning sun and afternoon shade, or light all-day shade, is usually best.
 In the cooler parts of its range, golden lemon balm can take full sun too, especially if the soil is on the moist side.
 Perennial; Zones 3 to 9.

-Collected in September 2020.
-At least 20 very small seeds.
+Collected in early September 2023.
+At least 15 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.